BArch. (Witwatersrand); A.R.I.B.A.

-In 1952 he opened his own practice in Johannesburg in partnership at various times with Steffan AHRENDS, Trevor WELLBELOVED, Ken ANDERSON, At VAN DONGEN, DAVID HEMER and POLLACEK.
+In 1952 he opened his own practice in Johannesburg in partnership at various times with Steffan AHRENDS, Trevor WELLBELOVED, Ken ANDERSON, At VAN DONGEN, DAVID HEMER and POLASEK.
 He specialised in domestic architecture.
 Amongst the work he did for Wits was a student village with free standing units and the Bernard Price Institute for ?.
 In his later years he passed work onto his step-son Dudley LEVIEUX who had recently qualified as an architect at Wits.

 Marriage and Family Life